Montevideo

 Weather

-Montevideo experiences a mild climate with warm summers (December to February) and cool winters (June to August).
+Montevideo experiences a mild and humid subtropical climate.
 Average temperatures range from 60°F (16°C) in winter to 77°F (25°C) in summer.
-Rainfall is spread throughout the year, with slightly more precipitation during the fall and spring months.
-Humidity is moderate, and air quality is generally good.
+Rainfall is spread throughout the year, with slightly wetter months from April to October.
+Humidity levels can be high, especially in the summer months.
+Air quality is generally good.

 Language